jrc03c/ameyama.com-temp/src/posts/2019-12-22-2019-the-year-in-review.md

 ---
 layout: post
-title: "2019: The Year in Review"
+title: '2019: The Year in Review'
 tags: post
+id: f7b7ff7f
+permalink: /blog/f7b7ff7f/
 ---

 Well, another year has gone by.
 Somehow, this one seemed to fly past.
 Why, it seems like it was just yesterday that I was writing last year's "year in review" post!
 So, what's happened this year?